Fathers’ Rights in Texas

 How custody and possession generally work in Texas

-If you and your child’s other parent have separated or divorced, have agreed to share child custody, and live within 50 miles of each other, the state now defaults (as a starting point) to what is known as the expanded standard possession order (ESPO), which is closer to 50/50 than Texas’ standard possession order (SPO), the previous default.
+If you and your child’s other parent have separated or divorced, have agreed to share child custody, and live within 50 miles of each other, the state now defaults (as a starting point) to what is known as the expanded standard possession order (ESPO), which is closer to 50/50 than Texas’ standard possession order (SPO), the previous default possession schedule.
 This change went into effect on Sept.
 1, 2021, with the passing of S.B.
 No. 1936 in the Texas state legislature.

 Parents can switch to an SPO, a 50/50, or another schedule if they prefer and agree to it.
 If parents don’t agree, the judge will make a decision on custody, visitation and access based on what is in the best interest of the child—the primary concern in Texas family courts.
 (We’ll get into how to fight for your preferred father custody right outcome later.)